knoopx/knoopx.net/articles/2011-12-14-bruteforce-wpa-macruby.markdown

 With the release of Mac OSX 10.7 a new method was made available trough the `CoreWLAN` framework, allowing you to associate to networks with the specified passphrase.
 It's called `associateToNetwork`.

-The point is that there's a lot of hype about WPA/WPA2 cracking lately, involving statistical calculation, multi-threaded and cloud-based bruteforce attacks just to conclude in how easy is to break into protected networks using a stupid bruteforce attack like the following:
+The point is that there's a lot of hype about WPA/WPA2 cracking lately, involving statistical calculation, multi-threaded and cloud-based bruteforce attacks just to conclude in how easy is to break into protected networks using a stupid dictionary attack like the following:

 {:lang="ruby"}
     framework "CoreWLAN"